 Short definition

-Brand monitoring is the systematic tracking of a brand's mentions and associated metrics (volume, sentiment, share of voice).
+Brand monitoring is the systematic tracking of a brand's mentions and the metrics around them - volume, sentiment, share of voice.
 Social listening is the interpretation of public digital conversation in context, focused on themes, players and motivations.
-Monitoring describes what happened; listening explains why and what to do.
+Monitoring tells you what happened.
+Listening tells you why, and what to do about it.

 Extended definition

-Brand monitoring deals with the brand as subject: how many mentions, in what tone, when, on what channel.
-It's a descriptive operation, geared toward tracking.
-It serves to detect spikes, benchmark against competitors and report performance.
+Brand monitoring treats the brand as the subject: how many mentions, in what tone, when, on which channel.
+It's a descriptive job, built for tracking.
+Its value is catching spikes, benchmarking competitors and reporting performance to the people who ask for numbers.

 | Dimension | Brand monitoring | Social listening |